AdithyaMuralidhara/Encoder-and-Decoder-using-LTSpice/README.md

 ### Outcome

-The simulation helped understand how encoding compresses multiple signals into a smaller binary output, and how decoding (priority encoding) selects the most important input from many.
+The simulation helped understand how encoding compresses multiple signals into a smaller binary output, and how decoding turns ouput HIGH based on input.
 LTSpice was useful in visualizing real-time logic transitions and testing digital logic behavior without physical hardware.